nick-garabedian/SurfTheOWL/README.md

 ### Surf another OWL
 Replace the "```TriboDataFAIR_Ontology.owl```" in folder ```SurfTheOWL``` with a new Ontology.
 The Ontology name have to be the same.
 If you want to change the name, you have to edit the Python/Django Project, see below.
->**Please note:** If you are defining new classes and instances the name of these should follow a good naming convention and be Python compatible, because if you are using code reserved characters the code will not run a throw an error.
+>**Please note:** If you are defining new classes and instances the name of these should follow a good naming convention and be Python compatible, because if you are using code reserved characters the code will not run and throw an error.
 >* Name can not start with a number
 >* Name only contain A-Z, a-z, 0-9
 >* Name can not use special characters such as * .  -  +  / etc.